Perceptions of the Feasibility and Practicalities of Text Messaging-Based Infectious Disease Surveillance: A Questionnaire Survey

 Dartmouth Digital Commons Citation

 Dang, Linh T.; Vu, Nguyen C.; Vu, Thiem D.; and James, Spencer L., "Perceptions of the Feasibility and Practicalities of Text Messaging-Based Infectious Disease Surveillance: A Questionnaire Survey" (2016).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 398.